akkornel/gcs_gcp/packer_builder/README.md

-This Cloud Build job builds a container image containing [Packer](http://packer.io), which is a tool for building custom cloud images, using a basic cloud image as a base.
+This Cloud Build job builds a container image containing [Packer](http://packer.io), which is a tool for building custom cloud images, using the Google Cloud SDK image as a base.

 The intended use of this Packer image is to build Google Compute Engine VM images containing Globus Connect Server.
 But it could be used for other things.
+For example, since it includes the Google Cloud SDK (the `gcloud`, `gsutil`, etc. commands), Packer local shells can interact easily with Google Cloud (beyond the Packer builder).

 # Requirements